anirudhas-2004/anirudhas-2004.github.io/_posts/2024-11-17-analog-freq-div.md.md

 ![waveform](../clockdiv/waveform.JPG)
 _Output and input waveforms_

 This graph shows the INPUT and OUTPUT waveforms in red and green respectively.
 It is clearly seen the output is triggered every 8 clock cycles.
-The circuit this works as intended.
+The circuit hence works as intended.